mmillican/mmillican.github.io/blog/_posts/2019-03-21-aspnet-core-proxy-external-requests-development.md

 Hopefully, by using ngrok you'll be able to more easily test your APIs and webhooks without having to worry about firewall rules other networking configurations.

-_Photo by Caspar Camille Rubin on Unsplash_
+Photo by Caspar Camille Rubin on Unsplash.